Adnanmtl/Personnel-Attendance-and-Control-System/README.md

 The hardware subsystem is powered by an **ESP32 DevKit V1** microcontroller, which acts as the physical access terminal communicating with the Express backend API over **HTTP / Wi-Fi**.

+The .ino file is still work in progress thus there is still some code for saving the workers data locally, in general there are many improvements to be made in the entire project but regarding firmware, the microcontroller device should also have a little local storage to save the workers data locally in case of WiFi disconnection, it should also have a feature to sync the data to the database when the WiFi connection is restored.

 ![System Architecture Diagram](PDKS_Architecture.jpeg)

 ### 🔌 Component Specifications & Wiring Protocols